• Home

 Once you have your sloped ceiling adapter, you can install it onto the ceiling using the provided hardware.
 Then, attach your light fixture to the adapter using the appropriate hardware.
 The swivel mechanism allows you to adjust the angle of the fixture so it hangs straight and level.

-Chandelier Balance WeighTs
+Chandelier Balance Weights

 While not a common go-to, another good option is to use chandelier balance weights.
 These weights are also used to balance ceiling fans.
 Balance weights are sold online, at Home Depot, Lowes or any hardware stores near you.